 - Delegate certain social media accounts for certain team members (Collaborators) only.

 Depending on your account’s limits, you can add team members as Administrators and Collaborators.
 Each position has different limits and abilities.

 Therefore ContentStudio has five different plans.
-Click here to check a most up-to-date version of pricing and features page.
+Click here to check the most up-to-date version of the pricing and features page.

 ContentStudio Pros & Cons